dmdevgo/RxPM/README.md

 - `onUnbind()` — Called when the View unbinds from the PresentationModel.
 - `onDestroy()` — Called when the PresentationModel is being destroyed.
 Dispose all subscriptions in this method.

-What's more you can observe lifecycle changes via `lifecycleObservable`.
+What's more, you can observe lifecycle changes via `lifecycleObservable`.

 Also the useful extensions of the *Disposable* are available to make lifecycle handling easier: `untilPause`,`untilUnbind` and `untilDestroy`.